2330347/Personal-Portfolio/README.md

 ## 💡 Features

 - 🎨 **Modern UI** with sleek color gradients and circular design elements
-- ⚡ **Fast and Responsive** layout using HTML, CSS , JS required for basic functionality.
+- ⚡ **Fast and Responsive** layout using HTML, CSS & JavaScript
 - 🧠 **Clean Code Structure** for easy scalability and readability
 - 🧑‍💻 **Skill Showcase** using devicon logos
 - 💼 **Project Highlights** with detailed descriptions and GitHub links
 - 📱 **Mobile-friendly** design using CSS Grid and media queries
 - 🔗 Smooth scrolling for navigation links
+- ✨ **Interactive UI Elements** using JavaScript animations

 ---